charityroyale/helth/README.md

 # helth

-checks every 60 minutes if charity royale services are returin 200 statuscode or not
+checks every 60 minutes if charity royale services are returning 200 statuscode or not

 ![helth](./helth.jpg)